In-Depth 5 to 7 Day Tokyo Itinerary + Day Trips

 As the previous seat of the shogunate (feudal military commanders and officials that governed Japan), Kamakura is a city rich in history.
 Among its many culturally important sights, probably one of the most famous is the Great Buddha (Daibutsu), the second tallest buddha statue in Japan (the first being in Nara).

-Albeit a little far for a day trip from Tokyo, the Sendai and Matsuhima area was probably one of my favorite Tokyo getaways.
+Albeit a little far for a day trip from Tokyo, the Sendai and Matsushima area was probably one of my favorite Tokyo getaways.
 It’s not as popular of a tourist destination, so I felt like I got to experience true Japan life.
 Plus, most of the destinations I visited had little to no crowds.
 You can check out a full list of things to do in and around Sendai.
+You might also consider stopping at the Miyagi Zao Fox Village on your way there or on your way back.

 Kawaguchiko and Mt.
 Fuji